 Effective January 1, 2014, the Manager entered into a management agreement with NGRE, in which the Manager provides certain investment management, accounting and administrative services in connection with the operations of NGRE.
 Effective January 1, 2018 this agreement was amended.
 NGRE's fee is an amount equal to the Manager's actual costs incurred plus 5%.
-NGRE incurred charges of \$941 related to these services for the year ended December 31, 2021.
+NGRE incurred charges of \$961 and \$941 related to these services for the years ended December 31, 2022, and 2021, respectively.